redsift/sandbox/CreatingSandbox.md

 # Creating a Sandbox for the Redsift Platform

-Redsift provides a polyglot stream prossecing platform, that follows a Directed Acyclic Graph (DAG) model.
+Redsift provides a polyglot stream processing platform, that follows a Directed Acyclic Graph (DAG) model.
 The DAG is compossed of independent processing units or **nodes**.
 Nodes can be implemented in a number of languages, thus the polyglot aspect.
 To support that functionality we use Docker to provide the necessary environment for each language, essentially a sandbox.
 So, its language has its onw sandbox.
 A sandbox can also be created when specialized packages are needed e.g. libraries for NLP processing.

 ## Init